Law Office of

 CONTINUED CAREER AS POLITICAL ACTIVIST AND RESUMPTION OF LAW PRACTICE

 On September 1, 2014, I reopened my law office.
-I will use the practice of law in support of the work that has been the main focus of my life: the struggle against corporate and governmental entities that are determined to seek greater profits at the expense of humanity and to support individuals and groups that are fighting to protect and establish basic civil rights and to preserve the environment.
+I will practice law to do the work that has been the main focus of my life: the struggle against corporate and governmental entities that are determined to seek greater profits at the expense of humanity and to support individuals and groups that are fighting to protect and establish basic civil rights and to preserve the environment.

-I will also handle some general legal matters; cases that promote important interests, that are intellectually challenging, or as an accommodation to clients that have been loyal to me for many years.
+I will also handle some general legal matters; but only cases that promote interests I consider important, that are intellectually challenging, or as an accommodation to clients that have been loyal to me for many years.

 I never retired – just took a sabbatical